SimonLucas/kplotlib/README.md

 - ✅ Live animation (10–60 fps)
 - ✅ Auto-resizing and optional auto-scaling axes
 - ✅ No dependencies beyond the Kotlin standard library
+- ✅ Output to .svg or .png, and can be run headless

 ---